Badr Jahan Khanom

-Badr Jahan Khanum (Persian: بدرجهان خانم; born: 1771) was the first wife of Fath-Ali Shah Qajar.
-She gave birth to five of the king's children, two of whom were Fath-Ali Shah's first and second children among all his children.
-She was a great-grandmother of Naser-ed-din Shah Qajar.
+Badr Jahan Khanum (بدرجهان خانم; born 1771; died before 1845) was the first wife of Fath-Ali Shah Qajar.
+She gave birth to five of the shah's children, two of whom were Fath-Ali Shah's first and second children among all his children.
+She was a great-grandmother of Naser al-Din Shah Qajar.

 Early life

-In 1771, she was born in Bastam, Semnan Province, Iran.
-She was the daughter of Jaffar Khan Arab Ameri (Persian: جعفرخان عربعامری) and the granddaughter of Qader Khan Arab Ameri (Persian: قادرخان عربعامری), whose family, generation after generation, governed Bastam.
-Her mother was the daughter of Ismail Khan Khozaimeh (Persian: اسماعیلخان خزیمه), the ruler of Qaenat.
+In 1771, she was born in Bastam, Semnan province, Iran.
+She was the daughter of Jaffar Khan Arab Ameri and the granddaughter of Qader Khan Arab Ameri whose family, generation after generation, governed Bastam.
+Her mother was the daughter of Ismail Khan Khozaimeh, the ruler of Qaenat.

 In 1782, following her father's military campaign in Damghan, Agha Mohammad Khan Qajar punished him and exiled him and his family to Sari.
-At that time, Badr Jahan Khanum was only eleven years old.
+At the time, Badr Jahan Khanum was only eleven years old.
 Under the order of Agha Mohammad Khan, she married his heir, Baba Khan, who would later become Fath-Ali Shah Qajar.

 Marriage

 In 1782, by the order of Agha Mohammad Khan Qajar, she married Fath-Ali Khan as his first wife.
 According to the 20th-century historian Bamdad, she was Fath-Ali Shah's first permanent wife.

-Sources contemporary to Badr Jahan Khanum listed her name as the king's first wife, but the type of marriage (permanent or temporary) was not explicitly recorded.
-Khavari, a historian contemporary to her, states that King Fath-Ali was apparently practicing the religious rule of maximum four permanent wives, and the marriage officiant refrained from exceeding this limit.
-Even though this marriage was the king's first marriage and the limitation of the number of wives was not relevant, Khavari did not list Badr Jahan Khanum as one of his four permanent wives.
+Sources contemporary to Badr Jahan Khanum listed her name as the shah's first wife, but the type of marriage (permanent or temporary) was not explicitly recorded.
+Khavari, a historian contemporary to her, states that Fath-Ali Shah was apparently practicing the religious rule of a maximum of four permanent wives, and the marriage officiant refrained from exceeding this limit.
+Although this marriage was the shah's first marriage and the limitation of the number of wives was not relevant, Khavari did not list Badr Jahan Khanum as one of his four permanent wives.
 The contemporary historian, however, did not express certainty that all the other listed wives were in a temporary marriage status.
 It is unclear whether she was a permanent wife and, somehow after a while, was replaced with another permanent wife or an exception was considered for the king regarding the above limitation, or she was in a temporary marriage from the beginning.

 Children

 Badr Jahan Khanum had three daughters and two sons with Fath-Ali Shah.
 Her sons, in order of age, were Hossein Ali Mirza Farmanfarma and Hasan Ali Mirza.

-Her daughters were as follows: Homayoun Khanum, the wife of Ebrahim Khan; Begom Jan Khanum, the wife of Mohammad-Qasem Zahir o-Dowleh, and grandmother of Naser al-Din Shah Qajar; and Hamdam Sultan Khanum, the wife of Mohammad Zaki Khan Nuri, the vizier of Fars.
+Her daughters were as follows: Homayoun Khanum, the wife of Ebrahim Khan; Begom Jan Khanum, the wife of Mohammad-Qasem Zahir o-Dowleh, and grandmother of Naser al-Din Shah Qajar; and Hamdam Soltan Khanum, the wife of Mohammad Zaki Khan Nuri, the vizier of Fars.

 Fath-Ali Shah and Badr Jahan Khanum's children are listed below in an interactive sortable table (sorted by birthdate).
 The table's denotations are: